protonemedia/laravel-form-components/README.md

 **Did you hear about Laravel Splade? 🤩**

 It's the *magic* of Inertia.js with the *simplicity* of Blade.
 [Splade](https://github.com/protonemedia/laravel-splade) provides a super easy way to build Single Page Applications using Blade templates.
 Besides that magic SPA-feeling, it comes with more than ten components to sparkle your app and make it interactive, all without ever leaving Blade.

-## Looking for a Inertia.js / Vue / Laravel Jetstream solution?

-Check out [Form Components Pro](https://github.com/protonemedia/form-components-pro)!
-It's a set of Vue 3 components to rapidly build forms with Tailwind CSS 3.
-It supports validation, model binding, integrates with Autosize/Choices.js/Flatpickr, includes default vendor styling and is fully customizable!
-Even better in conjunction with Laravel Jetstream + Inertia.js.

 ## Features